spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 ```
 An example of a filled out gift taste can be found [here](https://gist.github.com/paradigmnomad/df8686af71ff35428dc37a7db65213bf#gift-tastes).
 You can delete unused fields within `GiftTastes`.

-## Context tags
+### Context tags
+Supported for: objects.

-"Context tags are an array in the item "ContextTags", injected into Data\ObjectContextTags".
+Context tags are an array in the item "ContextTags", injected into `Data\ObjectContextTags`.
 It allows mods like [Better Shop Menu](https://www.nexusmods.com/stardewvalley/mods/2012) to categorize your items better.
 This is an optional feature and not required for a content pack to work.

 Example: